inab/observatory-api/readme.md

 # Software Observatory API

 This repository contains the source code of the Software Observatory API.
-This API is a Flask application that uses a local mongodb database.
+This API is a [FastAPI](https://fastapi.tiangolo.com/) application that uses a remote mongodb database.

 ## Development